Mary Boquitas: Career

 command).
 Moreover, in Brazil she was also accused of dismembering the corpse of Gloria Trevi's dead daughter before being thrown in a river (all by order of Andrade), who died mysteriously thirty-three days after she was born.
 However, Raquenel and Gloria were absolved in 2004 and were released.

-In November 2004 she was invited by Carmen Salinas (one of the most important actress and producer in Mexico) to be a part of the play "Aventurera".
-Boquitas from then until now (2008) is one of the principal stars in the play (as an actress, dancer and singer).
+In November 2004 she was invited by Carmen Salinas to be a part of the play "Aventurera".
+Boquitas, from then until 2008, was one of the principal stars in the play (as an actress, dancer and singer).

 In 2009 she released a new album titled Para Olvidarte.
 Boquitas was "Martina", a successful role in the soap opera "Muchachitas como tú" in Mexico and now playing in US.
 She won two awards for that role.

-She was Laura in a comedy video home in Mexico; and now is coming soon on cinema the action movie Like Brothers where she has the first role.

 In 2008 she composed and sang on a new album produced by Joan Romagoza, a Spanish composer and producer.

 In 2015, she starred in the second season of the reality TV series Rica, Famosa, Latina.

 In 2016, she starred in the We TV (U.S. TV channel) series My Life is a Telenovela.

 In 2017 she released the single "Una Nueva Mujer" which met moderate success in YouTube.

+Personal life

+She and Andrade got divorced in 1990.
+Nevertheless, she kept on living with him in spite of the fact that he married 15 years-old Aline Hernández and also that he had formed a "harem" made of young girls who lived together with him, including Gloria Trevi, who attempted to become a superstar thanks to Sergio Andrade.